katersonnbert/gitnotes/webstuff.md

 ==================================
 http://www.w3schools.com/json/default.asp

 Data format for information exchange between applications.
-Every valid JSON document should be valid javascript and be interpretable by eval().
+Every valid JSON document should be valid javascript and be interpretable by `eval()`.
 The default character set is utf-8.
 In its syntax its similar to XML, but reduces some of the overhead.

-###The main differences and similarites comparted to XML are:
+###The main differences and similarities compared to XML are:
 - both JSON and XML are plain text, human readable, hierarchical and can be fetched by httpRequest
 - JSON has no end tags, can use arrays
 - JSON is parsed by the standard JavaScript parser or custom functions even within a page, XML requires its own parser before its converted to e.g. HTML.

 ###JSON files
 - the file type is ".json"